Adagene Announces Four Poster Presentations on Robust Preclinical Pipeline of Antibody-Based Therapeutics at Upcoming American Association for Cancer Research (AACR) Annual Meeting

 - Data show safe, powerful and durable immunotherapy for solid tumors can be achieved through combination of the fundamental mechanisms and pathways across the cancer immunity cycle -

-SAN DIEGO and SUZHOU, China, March 08, 2022 (GLOBE NEWSWIRE) -- Adagene Inc. (“Adagene”) (Nasdaq: ADAG), a company transforming the discovery and development of novel antibody-based therapies, today announced publication of four abstracts featuring preclinical data from its expanding pipeline in advance of the AACR Annual Meeting 2022 in New Orleans, Louisiana from April 8-13, 2022.
+SAN DIEGO and SUZHOU, China, March 9, 2022 /PRNewswire/ -- Adagene Inc. ("Adagene") (Nasdaq: ADAG), a company transforming the discovery and development of novel antibody-based therapies, today announced publication of four abstracts featuring preclinical data from its expanding pipeline in advance of the AACR Annual Meeting 2022 in New Orleans, Louisiana from April 8-13, 2022.
 The full abstracts are available on the AACR meeting website.

 At AACR, presentations will include preclinical results showing the potential best-in-class profiles for three differentiated preclinical product candidates in IND-enabling studies: ADG138, ADG206 and ADG153.
 The fourth presentation introduces a new capability for the company's proprietary bispecific T-cell engagers (TCEs) with CD28.